CyberEyeResearchLabs/lorawan-stack-docs/doc/content/devices/class-c/_index.md

 To disable Class C scheduling, reset with `--supports-class-c=false`.

-{{< note >}} For unicast devices, Class C downlink scheduling starts after the end device sends an uplink in the session.
-This means that an OTAA end device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ note >}}
+{{< note >}}
+1. For unicast devices, Class C downlink scheduling starts after the end device sends an uplink in the session.
+This means that an OTAA end device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling.
+2. For an active device, if you enable the supports-class-c option, the setting will take effect after OTAA join or ABP FCnt reset, ResetInd, or after MAC state reset.
+So, please ensure to re-join a device after you have enabled the supports-class-c option.
+{{</ note >}}

 ## Multicast Group